martchoukaur-byte/Portfolio-Optimization-Historical-Retrospective-Analysis/RESULTS.md

 ### Inflation Effects
 The inflation adjustment reveals the magnitude of real economic gains achieved.
 On a nominal basis, the GMVP portfolio appreciated 15-fold and the MV portfolio 165-fold over 21 years.
 On a real basis (Nov 2004 dollars), these figures adjusted to 9.44-fold and 77-fold respectively, demonstrating that while inflation eroded all returns, the 2025 cohort's growth substantially exceeded inflationary effects.

-Strategy Dynamics and Optimization Trade-offs
+### Strategy Dynamics and Optimization Trade-offs
 MV Portfolio Outperformance: The Mean-Variance portfolio consistently outperformed GMVP whether measured through November 2024 or November 2025.
 On a real basis, the MV portfolio achieved 77-fold wealth growth over 20 years compared to 9-fold for GMVP.
 On a nominal basis over 21 years, MV multiplied wealth by 165-fold versus 17-fold for GMVP.

+### Explanation of Divergence
-Explanation of Divergence: This performance gap is entirely consistent with each strategy's explicit objective.
+This performance gap is entirely consistent with each strategy's explicit objective.
 The MV portfolio, designed to maximize return subject to a target risk constraint (implicitly set to the mean CAPM expected return), deliberately accepted higher volatility to capture the exceptional growth trajectory of these mega-cap technology and consumer companies.
 The GMVP portfolio, by contrast, prioritized volatility minimization regardless of return potential, thereby restraining participation in the extraordinary rally of these five stocks.